inventree/inventree-docs/docs/start/config.md

 !!! warning "Available Variables"
     Some configuration options cannot be set via environment variables.
 Refer to the documentation below.

+### Configuration File

+To support install specific settings, a simple configuration file `config.yaml` is provided.
+This configuration file is loaded by the InvenTree server at runtime.
+Settings specific to a given install should be adjusted in `config.yaml`.

+The default InvenTree config file is located at `./InvenTree/config.yaml`

+!!! tip "Configuration File Location"
+    The config file can be placed elsewhere, and specified with the `INVENTREE_CONFIG_FILE` environment variable.

+A configuration file *template* can be found on [GitHub](https://github.com/inventree/InvenTree/blob/master/InvenTree/config_template.yaml)

+!!! success "Template File"
+    The default configuration file (as defined by the template linked above) will be copied to the specifed configuration file location on first run, if a configuration file is not found in that location.

 ## Basic Options